csorianot/godmc_wiki/Methylation-sample-QC.md

-# GoDMC- QC protocol- Josine Min 17/06/15

-We have developed a Rpackage called [meffil](https://github.com/perishky/meffil) to perform QC for data measured with Illumina 450k arrays.
-It is using parallelization and reads idat files directly.
+We have developed a R package called [meffil](https://github.com/perishky/meffil) to perform QC for data measured with Illumina 450k arrays.
+It is using parallelization and reads `.idat` files directly.
 It is therefore much faster than minfi.
 Please email [josine.min@bristol.ac.uk] or [g.hemani@bristol.ac.uk] if you have any questions.

 - Install the meffil R package for the first time